EntritGroup/db.cassandra.csharp.query-builder/README.md

 ## Releases

+### Version 1.3.1
+Fixed bug for update query when only TTL is specified

 ### Version 1.3.0
 Added support for multiple counter updates in same query
 Added support for functions such as TTL on select columns